View Site Map

 Scholar: Candace Thille

-Candace Thille has been the director of the Open Learning Initiative (OLI) at Carnegie Mellon University since its inception in 2002.
+Candace Thille is the founding director of the Open Learning Initiative (OLI) at Carnegie Mellon University and at Stanford University.
+She is a senior research fellow in the Office of the Vice Provost for Teaching and Learning and an assistant professor in the Graduate School of Education at Stanford University.
 OLI is dedicated to the development of freely available “stand-alone” college-level online courses and web-based learning environments informed by the best current research from the cognitive and learning sciences.
-She has lead teams of faculty content experts, cognitive scientists, human-computer interaction specialists, formative assessment specialists, and programmers to implement and evaluate the redesign of courses in the areas of Biology, Chemistry, Physics, Mechanical Engineering, Statistics, Formal Logic and Modern Languages.
+She has led teams of faculty content experts, cognitive scientists, human-computer interaction specialists, formative assessment specialists, and programmers to implement and evaluate the redesign of courses in the areas of biology, chemistry, physics, mechanical engineering, statistics, formal logic and modern languages.
 The redesigned courses include intelligent tutoring systems, virtual laboratories, simulations, and student tracking mechanisms that capture rich information about student performance as feedback for the instructor and for the course designers.
 OLI courses offer students frequent opportunities to practice acquired concepts and skills within relevant and authentic problem-solving contexts, accompanied by immediate and tailored feedback on their performance.
 The first version of StatTutor, a web-based intelligent tutoring system in the OLI statistics course, was developed as part of NCAT’s Program in Course Redesign.
+She has served on numerous national boards and advisory councils.
 Prior to coming to Carnegie Mellon, she spent 18 years in the private sector at a management-consulting and training firm specializing in collaborative change consulting and workplace-learning solutions.
+Candace has a bachelor¹s degree from the University of California, Berkeley, a master’s degree from Carnegie Mellon University, and a doctorate from the University of Pennsylvania.
+She was recently named one of The Sixteen Most Innovative People in Higher Education by the Washington Monthly.

 Scholar: Kirk Trigsted